-- 11.1 Question: What will happen to those clinical trials that started prior to the date of entry into application of Directive 2001/20/EC and that have not been aligned with the requirements of the Directive? - 430.
-Answer: Those clinical trials do not benefit from the transitional provisions of the Regulation.
+11.1 Question: What will happen to those clinical trials that started prior to the date of entry into application of Directive 2001/20/EC and that have not been aligned with the requirements of the Directive?

+454. Answer: Those clinical trials do not benefit from the transitional provisions of the Regulation.
 As a consequence, those trials cannot continue after the entry into application of the Clinical Trials Regulation.
 The sponsor should assess whether those trials are interventional or merely observational.
-In case the trial is still to be considered as interventional and it is impossible to terminate a trial for reasons related to patient safety or scientific soundness, a sponsor should apply for a new authorisation of that trial under the Clinical Trials Regulation. - 11.2 Question: At what point in time should the regulatory framework of a clinical trial switch from the Clinical Trials Directive to the Clinical Trials Regulation? - 431.
-Answer: The possibility to switch the regulatory framework under which a clinical trial is conducted from the Directive to the Regulation should be open from the day of the entry into application of the Regulation till the end of the 3-year transitional period, without the need to discontinue a clinical trial or put a trial on hold. - 432.
-The sponsors should however take into account the time necessary for completion of the authorisation procedure under the Clinical Trials Regulation (at maximum 60 days) and submit the application early enough before the end of the transitional period. - 11.3 Question: What are the conditions for switching the regulatory framework of a trial from the clinical trials Directive to the Clinical Trials Regulation? - 433.
-Answer: Only clinical trials that comply with the Clinical Trials Regulation as regards their substantial requirements can benefit from the proposed solution.
+In case the trial is still to be considered as interventional and it is impossible to terminate a trial for reasons related to patient safety or scientific soundness, a sponsor should apply for a new authorisation of that trial under the Clinical Trials Regulation.

+11.2 Question: At what point in time should the regulatory framework of a clinical trial switch from the Clinical Trials Directive to the Clinical Trials Regulation?

+455. Answer: The possibility to switch the regulatory framework under which a clinical trial is conducted from the Directive to the Regulation should is open from the day of the entry into application of the Regulation (31/1/2022) till the end of the 3-year transitional period (i.e. until 30/1/2025), without the need to discontinue a clinical trial or put a trial on hold.
+Sponsors should however take into account the time necessary for completion of the authorisation procedure under Chapter 2 of the Clinical Trials Regulation and submit the application early enough before the end of the transitional period.

+11.3 Question: Should all trials be transitioned by 31/1/2025?

+- 456. Answer: No, transitioning to the CTR is only required for CTD trials which will have at least one site active in the EU on 30/01/2025.
+Trials authorised under the CTD that have the end of trial notified in all Member States (in line with the requirements of the CTD), will not need to be transitioned, even in the case where the global end of trial has not been reached yet. - 457.
+For CTD trials that do not transition to the CTR, the obligations for result reporting in EudraCT remain in place and accordingly, EudraCT will remain open for the submission of trial result summaries even after 31/01/2025. - 458.
+An application to transition a CTD trial only needs to be submitted to those MSC where the trial is ongoing, (i.e. active sites in that Member State on 30/1/2025).

+11.4 Question: What are the conditions for switching the regulatory framework of a trial from the clinical trials Directive to the Clinical Trials Regulation?

+- 459. Answer: Only clinical trials that comply with the Clinical Trials Regulation as regards its substantial requirements can be transitioned.
 It is the sponsor's responsibility to assess this compliance.
-Member States can take corrective measures, as foreseen in article 77 of the Clinical Trials Regulation, if they identify that a trial, which has switched to the regulatory framework of the Regulation, does not comply with the said Regulation. - 434.
-Moreover, only active clinical trials without any pending/ongoing assessment in any of the EU/EEA countries are eligible for a switch of the regulatory regime (therefore e.g. clinical trials that are temporary halted or trials for which a request for a substantial amendment was submitted would not be eligible to be transitioned until the procedure/s is completed).
+Member States can take corrective measures, as foreseen in article 77 of the Clinical Trials Regulation, if they identify that a trial, which has switched to the regulatory framework of the Regulation, does not comply with the said Regulation. - 460.
+Moreover, only active clinical trials without any pending/ongoing assessment in any of the EU/EEA countries are eligible for a switch of the regulatory regime (therefore e.g. clinical trials that are temporary halted or trials for which a request for a substantial amendment is under assessment would not be eligible to be transitioned until the procedure is completed).

-11.4 Question: What if a clinical trial does not comply with the Clinical Trials Regulation?
+11.5 Question: What if a clinical trial does not comply with the Clinical Trials Regulation?